Welcometo Critical Distance

 Critical Distance is committed to advancing the conversation on accessibility as a critical curatorial practice.
 In presenting our programs, we prioritize the development and integration of access measures in collaboration with guest curators, artists, partners, and publics, especially from within Deaf and disabled communities.

-We are located in Suite 122 on the ground floor at 401 Richmond, a wheelchair accessible building with ramps at both Richmond Street doors, and an accessible washroom on every level.
-Our space is equipped with an automatic door, and exhibitions are designed with access in mind.
+We are located in Suite 122 on the ground floor at 401 Richmond Street West, a wheelchair accessible building with ramps at both Richmond Street doors, an elevator to all 5 floors, and accessible washrooms throughout.
+Our gallery is equipped with an automatic door and all programs are designed with access as a priority, including for mobility device users.
 We commission audio description for core programs, and updates on any additional measures we develop in relation to specific audiences, artworks, or events will be posted as it becomes available.
-For questions or more information, subscribe to our newsletter or follow us on Instagram for updates as they happen.

 Featured Programs